kazkojima/tinytrng/README.md

 # tinytrng

-A True Random Number Generator with TinyFPGA.
+Experimentations for True Random Number Generator with TinyFPGA.